Geolm/simd/doc/simd_collision.md

 void simdcol_flush(struct simdcol_context* context, enum flush_hint hint);
 ```

 Force the library to compute intersection even if the batch is not full.
-The use has to pass a hint on what to flush has described here:
+The user has to pass a hint on what to flush has described here:

 ```C
 enum flush_hint